Summer Nature Day Camp: Frequently Asked Questions

 - Makeup days are not permitted.

-Do you offer before or after camp extended care?
+Do you offer before or after extended care?

-- Yes, we offer extended care this year for your convenience.
+- Yes, we offer extended care for your convenience.
 Advanced notice is required.

 - Extended care is provided by qualified non-camp TNC staff and offers quiet time for independent activities.

 - Refunds for extended care are at 7 days notice.